 3.2.2.
 Hierarchical QSAR and predictive models

 We take a hierarchical approach to build the predictive model.
-Starting from topostructural variables, we keep on including topochemical, 3-dimensional and quantum-chemical variables and check predictive performance of all the models.
+Starting from the set of TS variables, we keep on including TC, 3-dimensional and quantum-chemical variables and check predictive performance of all the models.
 To tackle high collinearity among different predictors, we use ridge regression to build our predictive models.
 Given n samples and p variables, the n × p data matrix of predictors X and n × 1 vector of 0/1 responses Y, the vector of coefficients obtained by ridge regression is defined as: